MESSELMIyahya/NoorJs/docs/doc.md

 - The plugs should only be called at top level of a component function and as the first operations , there's some plugs which can be called anywhere at the top level in your function body but is not recommended to do that.
 - Every plug takes the constructor as param to add/handle logic some logic in the component function
-- Function which's not taking the constructor as param and doesn't add/handle any logic inside constructor object isn't called plug.
+- Function which is not taking the constructor as param and doesn't add/handle any logic inside constructor object isn't called plug.

 ### JSX